f3-factory/F3com-data/view/main.md

 # View

-View is the class responsible for rendering PHP views.
+View is the class responsible for rendering PHP views (in MVC parlance).

 Namespace: `\` <br/>
 File location: `lib/base.php`